 Industrial action: guidance for staff

-We respect UCU’s rights to take industrial action and, whilst you may not be either a member of UCU or the USS pension scheme, it's important that you’re aware how this may affect you.
+We fully respect the rights of our trade unions to undertake industrial action and, whilst you may not be a member of a union, it's important that you're aware how this may affect you.

 What actions are included in ASOS?

-Initially the ASOS consisted of members only working their contracted hours and duties and not volunteering to do more.
-There are now three further ASOS actions:
+- members only working their contracted hours and duties and not volunteering to do more

 - not rescheduling classes and lectures cancelled due to strike action

 - removing uploaded materials related to, and/or not sharing materials related to, lectures or classes that will be or have been cancelled as a result of strike action